-- 1 1/2 teaspoon salt
+- 1 ½ teaspoon salt

-- 2 tablespoons egg substitutes - follow the directions on your package or use 2 chia seed meal or flax seed meal and mix with 6 tablespoons water
+- 2 egg substitutes - follow the directions on your package or use 2 tablespoons chia seed meal or flax seed meal and mix with 6 tablespoons water

-- 10 ounce vegan butter such as Earth Balance
+- 10 ounce dairy free butter

-- 1 1/4 cup brown sugar, packed
+- 1 ¼ cup light brown sugar - packed

 - 8 ounces coconut sugar